RanjeetKumbhar01/BE_IT_DS_ASSIGNMENTS_SPPU/README.md

 ## 📝 Assignment 1 - Multi-threaded Client/Server Process Communication using RMI

-Dive into the world of multi-threaded client/server process communication using RMI.
+Implement multi-threaded client/server Process communication using RMI.

 ## 💡 Assignment 2 - Distributed Application using CORBA

-Create your own distributed application using CORBA.
-Get ready for some object brokering magic!
+Develop any distributed application using CORBA to demonstrate object brokering.
+(Calculator or String operations)

 ## 🌐 Assignment 3 - Distributed System for Array Sum Calculation

-Join the distributed computing revolution!
-Build a system to calculate the sum of array elements across multiple processors.
+Develop a distributed system, to find sum of N elements in an array by distributing N/n elements to n number of processors MPI or OpenMP.
+Demonstrate by displaying the intermediate sums calculated at different processors.

 ## ⏰ Assignment 4 - Berkeley Algorithm for Clock Synchronization

-Time to synchronize those clocks!
-Implement the Berkeley algorithm for clock synchronization and keep your systems in harmony.
+Implement Berkeley algorithm for clock synchronization.

 ## 🔄 Assignment 5 - Token Ring based Mutual Exclusion Algorithm

-Get ready for some token ring action!
-Implement a mutual exclusion algorithm to keep your distributed systems running smoothly.
+Implement token ring based mutual exclusion algorithm.

 ## 🎉 Assignment 6 - Leader Election Algorithms

-It's election time!
-Implement Bully and Ring algorithms to elect leaders in your distributed systems.
+Implement Bully and Ring algorithm for leader election.

 ## 🌟 Assignment 7 - Web Service and Distributed Application

-Create a web service and build a distributed application to consume it.
-Let's bring some interactivity to the web!
+Create a simple web service and write any distributed application to consume the web service.

 ## 🛠️ Requirements